You are here

 Results show bullying prevention is working in Colorado

-On average, baseline results found that 37 percent of students at BPEG schools reported being the target of bullying and 50 percent reported having witnessed bullying during the last school year before the grant had been implemented.
-After just one year of implementation, those numbers dropped to 30 percent of students reporting being the target of bullying and 45 percent reporting having witnessed bullying.
+On average, baseline results from the spring of 2017 found that 34 percent of students at BPEG schools reported being the target of bullying and 49 percent reported having witnessed bullying.
+This was during the school year before the grant had been implemented.
+Results from the same schools in the spring of 2021 showed 20 percent of students reporting being the target of bullying and 27 percent having witnessed bullying.

-These changes represent an overall 19 percentage point drop in bullying and an overall 10 percentage point drop in students witnessing bullying.
-For more information, download our 2018 Fact Sheet (PDF).
+These changes represent an overall 41 percent reduction in bullying and an overall 45 percent reduction in students witnessing bullying.